Where my thinking is right now

 The next frontier: what does work look like when apps dissolve?
 The second brain is the individual answer.
 Context graphs might be the enterprise answer.
 MCP connections replace application access as the governance perimeter.

-New angle: efficiency as capacity multiplier, not just cost reducer.
+Efficiency as capacity multiplier, not just cost reducer.
 In a zero-sum compute environment, an enterprise that uses 50% fewer tokens has twice the effective capacity, not just lower bills.
 The routing layer—the intelligence that decides where workloads run—may be the most durable competitive advantage in enterprise AI.

 What's connecting